 UGC NET Qualification 2026

-Educational Qualifications for UGC NET
+Essential Educational Qualifications

 - General/EWS Candidates must have at least 55% marks (without rounding off) in Master’s Degree or equivalent in: Humanities, Social Sciences (including languages), Computer Science & Applications, Electronic Science (From a UGC-recognized university – www.ugc.ac.in)